 - These ads are often beneficial for small businesses.
 It allows for a general ad to highlight what your business offers

-- These are displayed above search ads in a carousel of products that a searcher can click on to be taken to complete a transaction
+- These are displayed above google search ad in a carousel of products that a searcher can click on to be taken to complete a transaction

 - These allow a carousel of photos to be shown for a more interactive ad